chuckremes/ruby-io/README.md

 ## To Do Before First Public Release as Gem
 * Initial #each implementation
+  ** Convert Enumerable to buffered version; make a UnbufferedEnumerable as a subclass
 * Initial IO::Transpose wrapper implementation
 * Start documentation with examples
 * Stub Error/Exception hierarchy
 * Hook up Error Policy for return codes and exceptions
-* Modify all methods to return a Result object instead of an array or hash
+* Modify all methods to return a Result object instead of an array or hash ** If I go this direction, the Result object should be created as close to the code boundary as possible
 * Sketch out remaining class inheritance and put in stubs (UDP, Pipe, RAW, FIFO/NamedPipe, IOCTL, TTY, StringIO, Stat, Utils)

 ## To Do